Vgr255/Bootleg/README.md

 ### Automatic updating

 If Auto-Update is enabled in the config, Bootleg will attempt, everytime it's ran, to check for updates and prompt the user to download it.
-Right now it only works if the project was cloned directly from the repository, but I intend to make it work under any circumstances.
+On every run, it also checks if it's a clone of a repository or a fork.
+This is only useful the first time it's launched, as if it's not a clone, it will clone the repository in a temporary folder, copy over the .git folder and all files, overwriting everything already present in the folder by those files.
+This allows to keep one download, that will probably become obsolete soon enough, but still be able to give updates to everyone.

 ### Adding new translations

-Bootleg is designed to be used completely in English.
-However, there is a built-in translation feature.
-Due to the extremely large amount of text involved in Bootleg, translating every single line is a long and tedious work.
+Bootleg's programming is done with translating in mind.
+As such, no line is hardcoded in the code, and everything is in the [translate.py][1] file.

 If you are fluent in English as well as another language (preferably native), you can help translating Bootleg.
-You will need to fork the repository and then clone it.

 You need to edit the [translate.py][1] file to add your own language, following the same syntax as what's already in there.
 Add a constant at the top (such as German: "German") and use that constant at all times.

 Since I natively speak French, I translated a few lines, however I do not have the time to translate every single line, or I would not have time left to do actual code.
-I will however make sure every English line is present.
+I will however make sure every English line is present, for future people to translate accordingly.

 [0]: https://github.com/Vgr255/Bootleg/blob/master/CONTRIBUTING.md
 [1]: https://github.com/Vgr255/Bootleg/blob/master/tools/translate.py